De Chile al Paladar | Wine News & Trends in Chile

 The incorporation of Lolol confirms the advance of Chilean rural tourism on the international scene and the interest of the communities in positioning their territories as sustainable destinations.

-The Café de Lolol, a heritage space managed by the Municipality, has become a meeting point for the community and visitors Foto Of Turismo Lolol
+The Café de Lolol, a heritage space managed by the municipality, has become a meeting point for the community and visitors.
+Photo: Office of Tourism Lolol

 Lolol: tourism with identity in the Colchagua Valley